 Generously grease a 2 to 2 ½ quart casserole baking dish.

 Over medium heat melt butter and cook almonds until golden brown stirring constantly; set aside.

 In a large bowl combine 1 cup flour, sugar, potato flakes, anise, salt and yeast; blend well.

 In saucepan heat yogurt and water to very warm about 125F degrees.

 Add yogurt mixture and eggs to flour mixture; beat on low to moisten and then on medium for 3 minutes.

-By hand stir in 1 cup of the almond mixture and enough remaining flour to make a soft dough.
+By hand stir in 1 cup of the almond mixture (reserve rest for glaze); add enough remaining flour to make a soft dough blending well.

 Stir down dough and place into prepared casserole baking dish; cover and let rise in warm place to double 1 to 1 ½ hours.

 Beat reserved egg white and brush over top of loaf; sprinkle with coarse sugar.